mtayler/simplelogger/README.txt

     else:
         # change the format to output the logged text, the date and time, and the time separated by characters
         logger.set_format("{text}: {datetime} - {time}")

+See `the GitHub page <https://github.com/tamul/simplelogger/>`_. for more information.